AnthonyPreite/AnthonyPreite/README.md

 ### Welcome to my Github 🙃

-I'm belgian's developper who's try to learn some in front-end.
+I'm belgian's developper who trying to learn some in front-end.
 I love learning and try new technology.

 I'm also UI/UX Designer and I have a bachelor in Video Game😉